iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Definition.md

 **Remarks:**

-The supporting tagent line is now only a limiting behaviors for the given function, and now it's consistent with the gradient definition for ordinary smooth function.
+The supporting tangent line is now only a limiting behaviors for the given function, and now it's consistent with the gradient definition for ordinary smooth function.
 In fact, I will state my opinions here without proof:

 $$
 \partial [f]\subseteq\hat{\partial}[f]